Despite a flurry of meetings on Russia's war in Ukraine, major obstacles to peace remain

 “Putin cannot get enough champagne or whatever he’s drinking,” Gabrielius Landsbergis, a former foreign minister of Lithuania, said of Monday's meeting.

-As NATO Secretary-General Mark Rutte told Fox News: “All the details have to be hammered out."
+As NATO Secretary-General Mark Rutte told The Ingraham Angle on Fox News: “All the details have to be hammered out."

 Security guarantees for Ukraine